This story was originally published August 12, 2014.

-WHEN Wheels dyno-tested the HSV GTS and FPV GT-F last month to award the title of Australia’s most powerful car, controversy followed.
+When Wheels dyno-tested the HSV GTS and FPV GT-F in July 2014 in an attempt to award the title of Australia’s most powerful car, controversy followed.

 Both cars completed three runs at VCM Performance in identical conditions on the same day, and it was the HSV that triumphed, producing a maximum figure of 330kW to the FPV’s 311kW.
 FPV wasn’t happy, and neither were Ford fans.